PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:06:47
+Last updated: 2024-04-02 18:07:21
-Random Quote: You always succeed in producing a result. - Tony Robbins
+Random Quote: I believe in one thing only, the power of human will. - Joseph Stalin